 What does Andrew Callaghan's psychology reveal?

-Type 7 energy, channeled constructively, creates remarkable work.
+Restless energy, channeled constructively, creates remarkable work.
 Genuine curiosity outperforms gotcha journalism every time.
 Pain avoidance, while potentially destructive, can fuel creative output that matters.

 What happens when someone who's always running finally stops?

 His childhood friends no longer film with him.
 His HBO relationship is over.
-And yet the work continues.
-Bigger.
-More serious.
-More consequential.
+And yet the work continues — bigger, more serious, more consequential.

 The man who hated every classroom now educates millions.
 The kid who joined black bloc protests now facilitates conversations between political enemies.
 The doorman who witnessed "hellish scenes" now documents America's shadow self with empathy that makes people uncomfortable.

 That's not contradiction.
-That's Type 7 adaptation at work.
+That's adaptation.